Steiner-254/Cyfrin-Updraft-Course/README.md

 >> For Bold use: ** word **

-## Quick Notes
+## Quick Notes On Creating & Compiling Smart Contracts In Foundry
-- Creating a Founry project on cmd, use the following command:
+- Creating a Foundry project on cmd, use the following command:
 1. Initiate the project
 ```
 forge init